vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/investigate-man.png)

    **Conclusion**: Count the number of places where each team changes direction.
 Notice how the French team makes one more maneuver compared to Great Britain?
 	The French team could learn from this that they could improve the planning of how they navigate the leg.
 We have to be careful with this conclusion though, there may be tactical/strategical advantages in tacking/gybing more than strictly necessary (e.g. compete with other boats).

 6. Compare the **quality** of maneuvers

    The quality of the maneuvers is also very important.
-Ideally, during a maneuvers the team loses as little speed as possible.
+Ideally, during a maneuver the team loses as little speed as possible.
 This requires very good technique and coordination between the team members.

    Let's see how France's maneuvers compare to those of the winner of the race, GBR.